alexed1/LightningFlowComponents/flow_screen_components/richTextInputFSC/README.md

 This component exposes a single attribute called "value".
 It can be used both as an input parameter to set the starting values and as an output parameter to pass out the selected time.

+You can display the rich text output of these components in Flows, using either the standard Display Text Field or the new [formattedRichText Flow Screen Component](https://github.com/alexed1/LightningFlowComponents/tree/master/flow_screen_components/formattedRichTextFSC)

-Note that the standard Flow Display Text field is capable of displaying some of the rich text effects, but not all:
+Note, though, that the standard Flow Display Text field is capable of displaying some of the rich text effects, but not all:

 <img width="581" alt="screen shot 2018-01-24 at 9 05 12 pm" src="https://user-images.githubusercontent.com/3140883/35371661-548492a0-014a-11e8-929e-e27030bcc029.png">